ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 In the visualization, you will see several models of the robot:
 * the __Scene Robot__ which displays the current state of the robot
 * the __Start State__ which virtually displays the start state for a planning request (depicted in green with an interactive marker attached)
-* the __Goal State__ which displays the virtual goal state for a planning request (depicted in blue with an interactive marker attached)
+* the __Goal State__ which displays the virtual goal state for a planning request (depicted in orange with an interactive marker attached)
 * the __Planned Path__ whicht virtually displays the result trajectory of a planning request

 You can modify what you see in the visualization by adjusting the settings in the display section.
 You can e.g. toggle some of the displays or change colors.
 Save the changes into the RVIZ configuration file through the menu bar at the top.